competitiveprogrammingpietro/coursera-c-B/README.md

 of parallelism is achieved to speed up the trials using the asynch-task/feature functionalities provided by the newer releases of C++.

+Other AI algorithm touched during the course are the min-max and alpha-beta.

 This is the main homework - developed in stages - for the Coursera course `https://www.coursera.org/learn/c-plus-plus-b/home/week/4`